 Touching with intent to injure or provoke is considered a Class 3 Misdemeanor.
-If charged, you could be facing 30 days in jail, a $500.00 fine, and up to 12 months probation.
+If charged, you could be facing 30 days in jail, a $500.00 fine, and up to 12-months of probation.

 Assaults with minor injuries can be a Class 1 or Class 2 Misdemeanor, depending on whether they were committed intentionally or recklessly.